 - Tritan type deficiencies are typically acquired and may be more common than genetic types

-- Most color deficiencies see colors, but have some colors that appear the same
+- Most color deficient people see colors, but have some colors that appear the same

-- Most printed color vision tests do not test acquired color deficiencies
+- Most printed color vision tests do not test for acquired color vision deficiencies